Minty Iced Coffee Recipe

 - Chop the mint leaves roughly.

-- Add the leaves along with the sugar, salt and water to a small pan.
-Bring the mixture to a gentle simmer over medium heat and uncovered.
-Continue to simmer for 5 minutes, while stirring occasionally to fully dissolve the sugar.
+- Add the leaves along with the sugar, salt, and water to a small pan.
+Bring the mixture to a gentle simmer over medium heat (uncovered).
+Continue to simmer for 5 minutes while stirring occasionally to fully dissolve the sugar.

-- Remove the pan from the heat and cool.
+- Remove the pan from the heat and let cool to room temperature.
 Strain the mixture through a fine sieve or cheesecloth and discard the leaves.

-- Put the syrup in the refrigerator to cool.
+- Put the syrup in the refrigerator to chill.
 (This recipe will yield 1/2 cup, and it can be stored in an airtight container in the refrigerator for up to 1 week.)

-- Fill the glasses with ice and coffee.
-Then stir in the milk or cream if desired, and add 1 -2 tablespoons of minty syrup (depending on how sweet you want your coffee), and enjoy.
+- Fill the glasses with ice and coffee, then stir in the milk or cream if desired.
+Add 1–2 tablespoons of minty syrup (depending on how sweet you want your coffee), and enjoy.